codemascot/boilerplate/README.md

 Task AskAboutProjectParameters
 Vendor name [Human readable vendor name (probably your company's name)] Default: "TheDramatist" ?
-Vendor name in lowercase [Used in composer package name (no spaces, [a-z0-9-] )] Default: "inpsyde" ?
+Vendor name in lowercase [Used in composer package name (no spaces, [a-z0-9-] )] Default: "thedramatist" ?
-Package name [Human readable package name] Default: "Awesome Package" ?
-My new theme Package name in lowercase [Used for the composer package name (no spaces, [a-z0-9-] )] Default: "my-new-theme" ?
+Package name [Human readable package name] Default: "Awesome WordPress Plugin" ?
+My New Plugin Package name in lowercase [Used for the composer package name (no spaces, [a-z0-9-] )] Default: "my-new-plugin" ?
-License [License abbreviation [MIT|GPL]] Default: "MIT" ?
-GPL Package type [The composer type of the package (library, wordpress-plugin, wordpress-theme or project)] Default: "wordpress-plugin" ? wordpress-theme
+License [License abbreviation [MIT|GPL]] Default: "GPL" ?
+MIT Package type [The composer type of the package (library, wordpress-plugin, wordpress-theme or project)] Default: "wordpress-plugin" ? wordpress-plugin
 Package base namespace [The base PHP namespace of the package.]
-Default: "TheDramatist" ?
+Default: "TheDramatist\AwesomeWordPressPlugin" ?
 Textdomain [Used for translation in gettext functions] Default: "my-new-plugin" ?
 Package description [The package description in one sentence] Default: "TODO: Describe what this package is all about" ?
-This is the description of my new theme
+This is the description of My New Plugin
 Author name [The name of the author (in person) of the package] Default: "Khan M Rashedun-Naby" ?
 Khan M Rashedun-Naby Author email [The email of the author.]
 Default: "naby88@gmail.com" ? naby88@live.com
 ```